tyler-dane/random/README.md

 # Source Code & Documentation for Developers
+These are scripts, programs, and tutorials for projects that I have completed.
+I am sharing them here in hopes that someone else might find them useful.

 ## Source Code
 ### Bash
 [*Securely* Run Bash Script on Remote Server as Root](src/ssh-rpm-install.sh)